cometchat-pro-tutorials/cometchat-react-native-chat-app/README.md

 Finally, you should test the Firebase Authentication process for Login/LogOut/SignUp users.
 Feel free to run the app on the simulator.
 If everything is OK, you should see a Home screen with a welcoming message after you successfully SignUp/LogIn.

-**Warning** be careful if you press the top right messages Icon.
-No worries if you find an issue there.
-It will try to navigate into a screen that doesn't exist... yet.
-Just keep reading.

 ![Home Screen](./screenshots/home-screen.png)

 ## CometChat SignUp & SignIn